 To the healthcare community: thank you for pushing us to rethink what is possible.

-As we enter 2026, patient logistics is no longer a back-office function—it is foundational infrastructure.
+Fourteen years later, patient logistics is no longer a back-office function – it's being recognized as foundational infrastructure.
 VectorCare is proud to be building the rails that allow care to move faster, safer, and more intelligently.

 Sincerely,